MaxySpark/PopDroidCam/README.md

 ### Camera Lens Selection

-Phones with multiple cameras (wide, ultrawide, telephoto) expose each as a separate camera ID.
-Use `--camera-id` to select a specific lens:
+Phones with multiple cameras (wide, ultrawide, telephoto) expose each as a separate camera ID:

 ```bash
 # List available cameras to see IDs